SeffyVon/SeffyVon.github.io/_posts/2020-03-15-productivity-tools-for-wfh.md

 If you don't have another screen, you could turn iPad into another screen!
 Apple only offers for certain models.
 My Macbook Pro unfortunately doesn't fall into this category, but I found that XDisplay (which is free in iPad and Mac) is a pretty decent solution.

 ---
+## Summary

-In summary, if you are a graphical user, use `VNC` and `sshfs`.
+If you are a graphical interface user, use `VNC` and `sshfs`.
 To benefit from the kernel power, use the remote ipython kernel.
 However at some point you will start to experience a lack of smoothness.

-Then, it will be time to consider other tools.
+Then, it will be time to consider programming in the command-line environment.
 For Python, I prefer to edit it locally with `git`, or edit the file directly on server with `tmux` + `vim` .
 Sometimes, I will use `jupyter notebook` for `Pytorch` or `Tensorflow`.

+I would also use `Jupyter notebook` to view some output, such as `matplotlib` plots, and use `Spyder` to view variables, usually saved as numpy object `.npy`, or pickle object `.pkl`.)

 Hope my article is useful to you.
 I also welcome more suggestions.
 Happy WFH! \o/